MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/concepts-server-parameters.md

 ### event_scheduler

 In Azure Database for MySQL - Flexible Server, the `event_scheduler` server parameter manages creating, scheduling, and running events.
-That is, the parameter manages tasks that run according to a schedule by a special event scheduler thread.
-When the `event_scheduler` parameter is set to `ON`, the event scheduler thread is listed as a daemon process in the output of `SHOW PROCESSLIST`.
+That is, the parameter manages tasks that run according to a schedule by a special MySQL Event Scheduler thread.
+When the `event_scheduler` parameter is set to `ON`, the Event Scheduler thread is listed as a daemon process in the output of `SHOW PROCESSLIST`.

 You can create and schedule events by using the following SQL syntax: